Draqueurs/Video-Frame-Processing-Tool/README.md

 ## Video Frame Extraction Script

 This script is designed to process videos in a folder by calculating the Mean Squared Error (MSE) between frames and saving frames that exceed the specified threshold.
-The script contains several functions, including calculate_mse, preprocess_image, process_video, and process_videos_in_folder.
+The script contains several functions, including `calculate_mse`, `preprocess_image`, `process_video`, and `process_videos_in_folder`.

 ### Functions

 `calculate_mse(frame1, frame2):`
+Calculate the Mean Squared Error (MSE) between two images.

+#### Parameters: